VB Migration Partner

 ArrayBounds mode

-Specifies how array with a nonzero lower index must be converted to VB.NET.
+Specifies how the declaration of arrays with a nonzero lower index must be converted to .NET.
 The valid values for the mode argument are Unchanged (arrays are migrated verbatim, the default behavior), ForceZero (the lower index is forced to be zero), Shift (both the lower and upper indexes are shifted so that the number of elements in the array doesn’t change), VB6Array (convert the array into a VB6Array object), or ForceVB6Array (convert the array into the VB6Array even if the lower index is zero):

 '## ArrayBounds VB6Array